Requesting changes - forms and guidance

 Applying for mitigating circumstances

 It’s important that you notify us of any problems when they occur so that we can put appropriate support in place for you.
+You can notify us through the following steps:

-- Step 3: The PG team will then consider your request.
+- The PG team will then consider your request.
 In order to assess the extent of the external interference on your university studies, we may need to meet with you to discuss your situation.
 We will then make sure you get the support that you need.

 Types of support